byronmews/metagenomic-tools/README.md

 Expects joined fastq files within the directory, a qiime parameter file, and qiime sample mapping file (mapping file is given at commandline).
 All fastq within the sample mappng file are used in the analysis.

-Sample ID is taken from column 1 of the mapping file, and corresponding fastq files within column 10.
+Sample ID is taken from column 1 of the mapping file, and corresponding fastq files within column 6.
 The remaining columns follow the standard format (see below).
+Add any more after the Desciption column.

   $ bpipe run -r qiime.groovy my_qiime_mapping_file.tsv